bn-l/thsearch/README.md

 ### Usage

 Create a file called thsearch.txt in the same folder as thsearch.exe.
-In this file, on separate lines, use + to include paths, - to exclude, and > to specify the extensions you want.
+In this file, on separate lines, use + to include paths (searches all sub directories) , - to exclude, and > to specify the extensions you want.

 #### .\thsearch.txt

 ```
-+C:\Folder To\Include
++C:\User\Documents
 -E:\Exclude\me\please
+-node_modules
 >.txt
 >.md
 >.pdf